Skip to main content

 Handling Items Without a Fixed Due Date

 Not every receipt or payment comes on a fixed schedule.
 When an item has no periodic due date, the statute treats it as accruing day by day.
-The trustee splits the amount proportionally, allocating the portion that accrued before the triggering event to principal and the portion that accrued afterward to income.
+The trustee splits the amount in proportion.
+The portion that accrued before the triggering event goes to principal.
+The portion that accrued afterward goes to income.

 An income receipt or disbursement must be treated as accruing from day to day if its due date is not periodic or it has no due date.
 The portion of the receipt or disbursement accruing before the date on which a decedent dies or an income interest begins must be allocated to principal and the balance must be allocated to income.